markdown-extended/manifest/mde-manifest.md

 A. Basic concepts {#A}
 ----------------------

-The sections below will explain each notation to use for each writing rule.
+The sections below will explain each tag to use for each writing rule.
 As a very first introduction to the MDE syntax, we MUST ALWAYS keep the following basis in mind:

 -   **a Markdown content is written as plain text**: